Marchev-Science/summer-school-2022/README.md

 **Concept**: Intensive training in methods (not so much applications) through lectures, workshops and team work on projects.

 ## Accomodation
 **Travel**: The trip is up to the participants to organize on their own (while some coordination effort will be done for optimizing the travel organization.
-Everyone should arrive by 18:30, on 25 August, Friday, at the main entrance of the Monastery.
+Everyone should arrive by **18:30, on 26 August, Friday**, at the main entrance of the Monastery.

 **Accommodation**: The students are accommodated in pairs / threes / fours in a room in the Monestery.
 Accomodation costs BGN 40 per bed per night.
 Out of which **85% is covered by the organizers**.
 The layout of the rooms will be set by the organizers and can not be changed.